TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Routing/AdvancedRoutingConfiguration.rst

 .. note::
     If the input given to generate the URL does not meet the requirements, the route enhancer does not offer the variant and the parameters are added to the URL as regular query parameters.
-If e.g. the user parameter would be more than three characters, or non-numeric, this enhancer would not match anymore.
+If for example the user parameter would be more than three characters, or non-numeric, this enhancer would not match anymore.

 As you see, the Plugin Enhancer is used to specify placeholders and requirements, with a given namespace.